Praveena4326/job-tracker-fullstack/README.md

-# Job Tracker – Full-Stack Web Application
+# ApplyFlow - Full-Stack Job Application Tracker System

 A production-style full-stack web application built to manage and analyze job applications reliably under realistic data loads.

-This project was designed and implemented end-to-end, with a focus on correctness, performance, and maintainability rather than just feature completeness.
+ApplyFlow was designed and implemented end-to-end, with a focus on correctness, performance, and maintainability rather than just feature completeness.

 ---